Visas

 • Online reviews that can be verified such as Google and Facebook (check if they have a profile and are active and are not fake accounts) can give you some insight into their work.

-• If you are onshore (in australia) make sure your agent has onshore experience. there are so many rules that offshore agents just don’t get to work with.
+• If you are onshore (in Australia) make sure your agent has onshore experience.
+There are so many rules that offshore agents just don’t get to work with.

 • If you are signing up for any type of skilled or work visa and haven’t shown any documents to your agent they may not have the information they need to make a proper assessment.
 If it seems too easy something is probably wrong.

-• No agent should ever guarantee any outcome
+• No agent should ever guarantee any outcome.